 "His vision is difficult to approximate and present, much less encompass in an exhibition," Weinberg continues.
 The show does the difficult ably enough, providing a good chronological sample, thoughtfully arranged.

+If Fuller saw himself as a verb it may be because his life was dominated more by activity than artifact.
+He truly found himself in his presentations and lectures, from his first talks to a handful of people in Greenwich Village salons to the vast college audiences he drew in his old age.
+His real skills were "synergistic," all right, but it was the synergy of networking, propaganda and performance.
 The show's title suggests the thesis of the curators, K. Michael Hays and Dana Miller, that Fuller's ideas--not buildings or designs--are paramount in his work.
 Fuller said that he began with what he called "energy systems" and that the designs and artifacts he ended up with were quite incidental to the wider goal of exploring those patterns.
 He created the trademark geodesic dome and houses like the Dymaxion, stacked on its central core, or the post-war Wichita house, which resembled a residence for the robot Gort from the film The Day the Earth Stood Still.
 He patented and built three examples of the Dymaxion car.
 But they were simply sketches of the wider concepts.
 "I could have ended up with a pair of flying slippers," Fuller said.